Office: Marshak J927

 Email: zluo at ccny.cuny.edu

-My research interest is clouds.
-Much of my past and ongoing research activity focuses on satellite remote sensing of clouds and study of cloud dynamics .
-Recently, I started to participate in airborne field campaigns to study convective transport of pollutants, including even flying into convective clouds (heck of a ride! see video) to collect in situ measurements.
+My research interest is clouds and convection.
+Much of my past and ongoing research activity focuses on satellite remote sensing of clouds and convection, and study of convective dynamics .
+Recently, I started to participate in airborne field campaigns to study convective transport of pollutants, including even flying into convective clouds (heck of a ride! see video).
 Meanwhile, I am always keen to analyze model simulations to help interpret observations.

 On satellite remote sensing, I am a member of NASA CloudSat/CALIPSO Science Team and of NOAA Climate Data Record (CDR) Team.
-On field work, I am a Science Leader of NASA SEAC4RS field campaign (see photos below) and a member of NSF CONTRAST campaign.
+On field work, I am a Science Leader of NASA SEAC4RS field campaign (photos below) and a member of NSF CONTRAST campaign.
 I am also a team member of European Union's MOZAIC project.

 My teaching interest is Atmospheric Science in general with emphasis on